RaunakShah/Byzantine-Chain-Replication/README.md

 BUGS AND LIMITATIONS:

-Have not configured to run on multiple hosts.
-Currently only running on one host.
-No reconfig request or reconfig detection by client.
-If client timeout during retransmission request, it simply skips the request and moves on.
+Sometimes reconfiguration will run in an infinite loop.
+However, it will work normally for another run.
+It depends on the order of wedged responses received by Olympus

 CONTRIBUTIONS:

-	Jiajie Li - Pseudorandom request; Implement part of each da files; Generate some test cases; Logging; Testing
+	Jiajie Li - Pseudorandom request; Implement part of each da files; Generate some test cases; Reconfiguration; Logging; Testing

-	Raunak Shah - Implementation of parts of source code files; Failure Injection; Logging; Testing
+	Raunak Shah - Implementation of parts of source code files; Failure Injection; Logging; Reconfiguration; Testing

 MAIN FILES: